-He quotes Hamlet at the end of the film, that makes Withnail a character of calamity and he recognizes it.
-At the same time hilarious and sorrowful.
+He quotes Hamlet at the end of the film.
+That makes Withnail a character of calamity and he recognizes it.
+This amazing movie is at the same time hilarious and sorrowful.

 3. Barfly (1987 )

-Barfly Henry Chinaski is a complete and total inebriate who resides in a crummy flat in Los Angeles and spends his daily life drinking alcohol in pubs.
+Barfly Henry Chinaski is a complete and total inebriate.
+He resides in a crummy flat in Los Angeles and spends his daily life drinking alcohol in pubs.

-He also happens to be extremely smart and an author of novellas and sonnets.
+However, Chinaski also happens to be extremely smart and an author of novellas.
 He often antagonizes a hard barkeeper named Eddie, who one evening tosses him out of the pub for his intoxicated lunacy.

-Henry visits one more pub where he meets fellow drunk Wanda who is a kept woman and pays for tons of alcohol with her partner’s cash and encourages Henry back to her flat.
+Henry visits one more pub where he meets fellow drunk Wanda.
+Now, Wanda is a kept woman and pays for her problem drinking with her partner’s cash.
+She takes a shine to Henry and tempts him back to her flat.